Women's hands holding up calculator, diplomas, and piggy bank on pink backdrop

 What You Need to Know About Out-of-State Tuition

-Out-of-state students often pay higher tuition than state residents at public universities.
-Here's what you need to know to avoid sticker shock.
+Out-of-state students often pay higher tuition at public universities than state residents.
+Here's what to know about residency, tuition waivers, and more.

 There are lots of great reasons to attend a public university instead of a private institution.
-Many public universities have large and diverse student bodies that are brimming over with school spirit.
+Many public universities have large and diverse student bodies that are brimming with school spirit.
 They often have sprawling campuses with desirable amenities like student health centers, plentiful dining options, and Olympic-size swimming pools.
-And they attract some of the finest professors in the country, which translates into rigorous course work and excellent networking opportunities.
-But for many students, the biggest draw of public universities is the tuition.
+They attract some of the finest professors in the country, which translates into rigorous coursework and excellent networking opportunities.
+But for many students, the biggest draw of public universities is the cheaper tuition.

 In-state tuition versus out-of-state tuition

 Unfortunately, out-of-state tuition isn’t just a little higher than in-state tuition.
 Sometimes it’s a lot higher.
-For example, at the University of Texas at Austin, tuition for the upcoming academic year is $9,788 for state residents and $34,722 for out-of-state students.
-At the University of California, Santa Barbara, tuition is $12,192 for state residents and $34,213 for out-of-state students.
+For example, at the University of Texas at Austin, tuition for the upcoming academic year is up to $13,576 for state residents and up to $48,712 for out-of-state students.
+At the University of California, Santa Barbara, tuition is $44,568 for state residents and $78,768 for out-of-state students.

 The difference between those numbers may look formidable, but if you have your heart set on a public school in another state, the (albeit frightening) prospect of paying two, three, or even four times as much as state residents shouldn’t deter you from pursuing your dreams.
 There are several options that can help you save on tuition.